January 12 – December 10, 2015

 The HTC program offers unparalleled opportunities for student immersion into the field of horticultural therapy.
 This unique curriculum combines online distance learning with hands-on training and user-group interaction.
 This hybrid course design affords working adults flexibility in their schedules and keeps travel at a minimum.
 All course work is accredited through the Garden's partnership with Oakton Community College.
 Both face-to-face sessions occur onsite at the Chicago Botanic Garden.
 No portion of the program is held at the Oakton Community College campus.
 A detailed schedule for the onsite programming will be sent to students in March and August.

 Students accepted into the certificate are required to matriculate through all three courses within the year of their acceptance into the program.
-Student may apply for an exemption from HTC100 if college accredited coursework in the field of horticulture is provided.
+Students may apply for an exemption from HTC100 if college accredited coursework in the field of horticulture is provided.
 Online classes are asynchronous but students must meet weekly deadlines for course work and participation, failure to comply will result in a failing grade and lead to program dismissal.
-Maintaining a minimum grade of C in the distance learning portion of class is required for participation in the on-site portion.
 Students in this curriculum are required to provide their own transportation to Chicago Botanic Garden for both of the 5 day on-site training portions.

 This is a limited enrollment curriculum and early submission of complete application packet is highly encouraged.